Calpendo Activity Recorder (CAR) is a solution that tracks the actual usage of any instrument that is connected to a PC.

 Now let's get a little more technical:

-- Regardless of the means of identifying the user for a particular PC or instrument (either Windows login or LDAP/Active Directory), once CAR knows who the user is, that information is then sent to Calpendo to be authorised to use the PC.
+- Regardless of the means of identifying the user for a particular PC or instrument (either Windows login or LDAP/Active Directory), once CAR knows who the user is, that information is then sent to Calpendo to be authorised to use the PC or instrument.
 If authorisation is denied, then the user will be told.

 - Calpendo will also be notified with regular pings about which of the configured processes are running and there's a final notification sent to Calpendo when a user logs out.